gmmorris/gmmorris.github.io/_posts/2022-02-21-intentionally-asynchronous.md

 This is why many of my former colleagues, realising mid-way into 2020 that this new reality was not going to come to an end any time soon, reached out to me for advice. _How does Elasic make this work?_, they asked.<br/>
 Their companies, who seemed to have realised the same, began distributing articles filled with banal statements such as _"Communication is key"_ or  _"Stick to your work schedule"_, but no one explained _how_ this is achieved.
 The better articles would take a step in the right direction, by advising people to switch to _asynchronous communication_ and to create a culture of unblockable work, but rarely did they explain **how**.

+<small>This post is part of the **Distributed by Design** essay, which begins with [Remote isn't Distributed]({% post_url 2022-02-20-remote-isnt-distributed %}), describing what I learned over two and a half years as an individual contributer and manager on a distributed team at [Elastic](https://www.elastic.co/).</small>

 # Part I: Intentionally Asynchronous